 I see the mama coyote again.
 She’s standing just off the creek path as I walk across the street.
 I stop at the edge of the road to breathe her in.
 She still looks unwell, but less so, I think.
 She’s steadier, somehow.
 Then a pup appears at the top of the bank, scampers over to her, weaves around her legs in delight at their reunion.
 It eases something inside me to see them together.
 The pup is happy, and for long moments this is all that matters.
 Other people come, and the coyotes disappear back into the creek bed.
 Two days later, I see the pup down below.
 He stops behind a scraggly bush, aware of my scrutiny, unsure.
 I step back, use a softer focus in my gaze.
 He keeps going, trotting along a small trail, ears too big for his head, all youth, energy, intent.
 For a moment I worry.
 (My forte.)
 He is all by himself.
 But I remember I trust his mama.
 And there’s nothing unsure about him.
 Once he decides I am not a threat, he doesn’t hesitate again.
 He runs along, so upright, a kind of joy in his little body.
 I realize he knows his way around, and I relax.
 I watch until his small form disappears into the brush.
 All day long, I see him in my mind, so grateful for the gift of him.
-All day long, he makes his steady way along the creek bed again and again, brown fur against the light sand, an enchanting video clip I play over and over, one that never loses its charm.
+All day long, he makes his steady way along the creek bed again and again, brown fur against the light sand, an enchanting video clip I play over and over inside me, one that never loses its charm.

 I stand on the footbridge and watch the mother coyote in the creek bed below.
 She’s emaciated and mangy with an odd stub of a tail.
 She is almost unrecognizable as canine except for her snout.
 It hurts to look at her, breaks me even more to think of her trying to feed her pups.
 I stand there for a long time saying metta for her.
 I am wishing her cottontails.
 Safety, health, magic.
 When she disappears into the thick green brush, I head home.
 As I walk, I dream about bringing her a whole, raw chicken.
 Is that safe for coyotes?
 Just past the bridge, a mockingbird is singing in the wide palm beside the path.
 I am crying for the coyote, and then I am crying for this gift of the mockingbird’s song.
 I move to the street and into the shade to listen, pull down my mask, drink my hot spearmint tea.
 The narrow crowded leaves on the desert orchid tree seem sharp-edged today.
 There’s a kind of crisp clarity to everything.
 I look up to see the red blossoms on the tips of the ocotillo.
 I am all filled up by the wonder of it all, grateful to be standing here, returned to myself.